-Network and catenet design must take many factors into consideration: the desired physical location of the computers comprising the network or catenet's nodes; the volume of projected communications traffic between nodes; communications traffic patterns; and the possibility of connections to other nodes (such as those in a public data network) are just some of the criteria to consider.
+Many factors must be taken into consideration for network and catenet design.
+These include the desired physical location of the computers that will be the network or catenet nodes, the volume of projected communications traffic between nodes, communications traffic patterns, and the possibility of connections to other nodes (such as those in a public data network).

-These factors will affect your choice of NS network type (IEEE 802.3, router) as well as choice of specific links.
-You may also want to consider using DS-Compatible links for specific purposes, such as satellite or X.25 connections.
+These factors will affect your choice of NS network type (IEEE 802.3, X.25, or router) as well as choice of specific links.
+You may also want to consider using DS-Compatible links for specific purposes, such as remote connections to HP 1000s.